What Is Medicare Supplement Plan G?

 Example: Plan G coverage for a hospital stay

 Imagine you get sick with a bad case of the flu, and you have to be admitted to the hospital.
-Without Medigap Plan G, you pay your $1,632 Part A deductible.
-And if you are hospitalized for more than 60 days, you pay $408 per day in coinsurance.
+Without Medigap Plan G, you will have to pay your $1,676 Part A deductible before Medicare starts to pay its share.
+And if you are hospitalized for more than 60 days, you pay $419 per day in coinsurance.

 But if you have Medicare Supplement Plan G, you wouldn't pay anything yourself.
 Plan G pays for your deductible and Part A coinsurance.
 Not only does this eliminate your share of the medical bills, it could also free you up from the worry about how to pay.

 Remember that Plan G is a supplemental insurance plan.
-It's not your primary insurance coverage.
-While Medigap plans reduce or eliminate what you have to pay, Original Medicare still pays for the majority of your medical costs.
+It's not your main insurance coverage.
+While Medigap plans reduce or eliminate what you have to pay, Original Medicare still pays for most of your medical costs.

 Medicare Plan G coverage